h26liu/ColonPloypML/README.md

 # ColonPloypML
-Transfer learning models for colon ployp cell classification.
+Image recognition with Transfer Learning

+Demonstrate the understanding of pre-trained models.
+VGG16, VGG19 and ResNet50.
+Wrote specifically for Colon cell detections.